maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 file://images/16-a4b3ondeputy.png

 Graph property: commits can share parents.
-Git behaviour: new lineages can be created in the commit history.
+Git behavior: new lineages can be created in the commit history.

 Graph property: commits can have multiple parents.
-Git behaviour: separate lineages can be joined by a commit with two parents: a merge commit.
+Git behavior: separate lineages can be joined by a commit with two parents: a merge commit.

 ```bash
 ~/alpha $ git merge master -m 'b4'